Labour MPs clash over proposed welfare reforms in heated debate ahead of key vote

 "But that's not going to influence those people from November.
 And actually, the clock is ticking."

-Asked if he expected to win tomorrow's vote, Mr Timms said: "I very much hope we do win the vote because this is a very positive package of reform and everybody agrees reform is needed and I can see."
+Asked if he expected to win tomorrow's vote, Sir Timms said: "I very much hope we do win the vote because this is a very positive package of reform and everybody agrees reform is needed."

 Earlier this afternoon, Work and Pensions Secretary Liz Kendall laid out to Parliament the details of concessions the government has made to the proposed welfare changes as Labour faced a rebellion within the party over the reforms.